 After her husband’s death in 1874, Ann Newby continued to live in Long Street.
 The 1891 census finds Ann Newby with her son and daughter in law, George and Martha Newby, in Long Street.
-George is described as Corn Threshing Machinist.
+George is described as a Corn Threshing Machinist.

 A death for an Ann Newby aged 82 is registered between April, May and June in the Wayland District of 1896.
 Great Ellingham lies within the Wayland District at this time.

-Again there is no corresponding burial in the churchyard of St James for Ann Newby.
+I have not found a corresponding burial in the churchyard of St James for Ann Newby.

 Free BMD website.

 1851 census HO107/1795/272